 If someone does come to you with a concern, you have an obligation to determine if it is an issue that needs to be reported to Human Resources or another Corporate Resource immediately.
-For example, behavior that may be unethical or illegal needs to be reported to Human Resources, the Ethics and Compliance Department or another Corporate Resource.
+For example, behavior that may be unethical or illegal needs to be reported to Human Resources, the Ethics and

+Compliance Department or another Corporate Resource.
 If that is the case, do not investigate the matter yourself, and, beyond reporting it to the appropriate Corporate Resource, maintain confidentiality regarding the issue.
 In addition, do not tolerate retaliation against the individual by others.
 For day to day concerns such as performance, attendance, adherence to dress code, respectful communication, appropriate use of corporate assets and appropriate use of social media, management should first try to address the issue, and then if necessary, escalate continued behavior to Human Resources or other Corporate Resources.
-For contingent workers, escalate to his/her Account Manager.
+For contingent workers, escalate to their Account Manager.
 If possible, Supervisors should take immediate action to address any inappropriate behavior at the time it occurs.
-For additional guidance on "escalating concerns", please see the Leading with Integrity Handbook for managers.
+For additional guidance on "escalating concerns", please see the Manager's Map to Handling Employee Concerns.
+If you are unsure whether to report a concern, please err on the side of reporting it.